 - A 7-day course followed by a final assessment

 This 50 second video explains how the course programme works!

-You can read the Assistant Instructor course handbook here.Book an instructor course here!
+You can read the Assistant Instructor course handbook here.Learn more and book an instructor course here!

 Full rated instructors teach the gliding syllabus, and, importantly, can assess pilots for the Bronze and Cross country endorsements.
 The Full Rating is also a gateway for instructors to;